OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 If all goes well, then the new UI for the conversion page needs to be created.
 The "Entering conversions" section has ideas on this.
 It may be most practical to start with the non-repeating case and then do repeating after that.
 This is going to be significant work that will be settled once the underlying system is well understood.

 ## Update May 2024

+These are mostly notes from a team that did preliminary work on this.
+They may be useful as the process moves forward.

 This part of the design document describes a potential solution attempt for issue #896, it involves implementing the needed database function to efficiently allow for a time conversion feature.